Email questions to email@example.com

 To view forms: Forms & Links/Deeds & Conveyance

 According to the Ohio Revised Code (Section 319.20), the Auditor is responsible for transferring ownership of all real property in the County and placing the new owners’ names and values on the appropriate tax duplicates.
 In conjunction with the County Engineer, the Auditor may establish standards for the transfer or conveyance of real property.
-Coshocton County’s Current Conveyance Standards are available.
+Please review the Coshocton County’s Current Conveyance Standards for the requirements of all submittals.

 A Routing Sheet Form has been created to assist in the process.
 The transfer fee is $.50 per parcel.
 The conveyance fee is $4.00 per $1000.

 There are two ways to file a deed, click here for the details: Ways to File A Deed

 In order to transfer real estate, the deed or legal instrument must meet the following requirements:

 - The names of the Grantor(s) listed the same as title was taken when the property was acquired

 - Grantors’ marital status

 - A description of the property that has been stamped by the Coshocton County Engineer